esper-io/dev-docs/docs/home/console.md

 ### Categories

-There are checkboxes on the top of the page with categories such as Active, Inactive, Under provisioning, Devices with low battery, etc. that can be checked to view devices in each particular state.
+There are checkboxes on the top of the page with categories such as  that can be checked to view devices in each particular state-
+ - Active - currently online
+ - Inactive - currently offline
+ - Under provisioning - devices undergoing provisioning
+ - Devices with low battery - devices with battery under 30% charging
+ - Recently added devices - devices provisioned within the last 3 days
+ - Low risk devices - device with security status low
+ - Medium risk devices - devices with security status medium
+ - High risk devices - devices with security status high
+ - No risk devices - device with security status 'secure'

+ See the [Security](https://docs.esper.io/home/console/device-management/-/#security) section to know how the security status of a device is determined

 ### Search

-Search is provided on the top right where you can search for devices in Devices using the Esper assigned device code which is displayed on the device's home page wallpaper.
+Search is provided on the top right where you can search for devices in Devices using the Esper assigned device code which is displayed on the device homepage.

 ### Device Tile